 Scott also explains that AHA’s reasoning “assumes that pro-lifers have the power to immediately end abortion but simply won’t.
 Nothing could be further from the truth.
 Pro-life advocates do not have the power to say which children live and which ones die.
 The federal courts have already said that no unborn children have a right to life.
 In that legal environment, the principled pro-lifer is an immediatist morally and an incrementalist strategically.
 That is, while pro-lifers remain committed to the principle that every unborn human should be legally protected, they work to save as many lives as possible given current political realities.”

 Certainly we pray for and work toward the day when abortion is illegal and ending an unborn child’s life is unthinkable.
 In the meantime, by supporting prolife ministries and outreaches, and through our own personal ministry to those God brings into our lives, we can reach people one by one, showing them Christ’s love and sharing the truth about the unborn.
-(See also Randy Alcorn’s answers to Is There a Political Solution to the Abortion Issue? and Can We Really End All Abortions Through Legislative Means?)
+(See also Randy Alcorn’s answers to Is There a Political Solution to the Abortion Issue? and Can We Really End All Abortions Through Legislative Means?, as well as The Gospel Coalition article In Defense of Pro-Life Incrementalism.)

 Since our beginning in 1990, EPM has supported and been involved with the efforts of a wide variety of prolife groups and churches that have done everything from civil disobedience to rescue the unborn, to reaching out to abortion-bound mothers at abortion clinics, to pregnancy centers, adoptions services, and prolife education.